mvolkmann/blog/src/swift.md

 Otherwise they are global and can be called from anywhere.
 Nested functions can be returned by their enclosing function to allow them to be called from outside.

+Function currying creates a new version of an existing function that takes one fewer arguments and uses a fixed value for the omitted argument.
+JavaScript functions support this using the `bind` method.
+Swift does not support this.

 ## Closures